Iconeus/chargedPlanner/README.md

 ```
 C:\Users\<currentUser>\.config\chargedPlanner\devs.json
 ```
-Note that the luccaID is optional, and must only be filed if a link to Lucca is required.
-THe link to Lucca allows automatical retrieval of the holidays of the dev team.
+Note that the lucca URL and ID are optional, and must only be filed if a link to Lucca is required.
+The link to Lucca allows automatical retrieval of the holidays of the dev team.

 In this case, an api token is required to access the lucca REST API.
 The token must be saved to the windows credential manager.
 User must be defined as 'dummy' :